 4. Increase Renewals

 Subscription and service-based businesses are heavily dependent on renewals.
-Another key responsibility of customer success teams is to follow up with customers for renewals.
+One of the customer success responsibilities is to follow up with customers for renewals.
 This is a great strategy that can help your business retain your hard-earned customers and drive loyalty.
 After all, increasing customer retention by 5% increases profits by 25-95%.

 Read More: How to Build a Customer Retention Strategy

-10 Actionable Steps to Build the Best Customer Success Team
+10 Steps to Building a Strong Customer Success Team

 Managing a customer success team can become effortless once you have built the right team.
 Just like a great dish has all the right ingredients, your team should be composed of the right people with the right skill sets.